Life Saving Society Says Winter Drownings Are Preventable - PembinaValleyOnline.com

 Now that winter has arrived hikers, skaters, snowmobilers, and ice fishers are going to be wanting to start heading out onto the frozen waters.

 Tordiffe says people should only head out onto the ice once it has been checked.
-Consistent cold weather is needed for ice to freeze; However, that hasn't been the case so far this year with temperatures fluctuation between the double digits.
+Consistent cold weather is needed for ice to freeze; However, that hasn't been the case so far this year with temperatures fluctuating between the double digits.

 Checking the ice can be done by drilling a hole and seeing how thick the ice is.
-Moving water, variable temperatures, and debris can ice thickness to vary and may not be able to support a person's weight.
+Moving water, variable temperatures, and debris can cause ice thickness to vary, and may not be able to support a person's weight.

 If the ice does give way below you, Tordiffe says depending on the air and water temperatures you are at risk of developing hypothermia; however, it does take time for it to set in.